 He is a two-time recipient of the Mayor’s Arts Award, most recently

 receiving one in 2006.
-He has received 20 consecutive grants from The Washington State Arts Commission, including grants from the National Endowment for the Arts and the National Endowment for the Humanities, to present regional,
+He has received grants from the National Endowment for the Arts and the National Endowment for the Humanities to present regional,

 national, and international touring artists.

 He has received national recognition for many of his professional

 recordings through The Jazz Project record label.
 The Jazz Project supports many local

 non-profit organizations and hosts workshops and clinics for local

 scholarships and lessons for low-income families and provides an instrument

 donation/refurbishing program, placing instruments into hands of children who